qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 2. It supports measuring the state of each qubit at the end of a computation.
 3. It must be able to return the measured value for each qubit in the order requested by the program.
 This can be done in software as a post processing step after all quantum instructions and the final measurements have been performed; it does not require hardware or runtime support.

+TODO: edit the third bullet to just say that it needs to be able to produce one of the define output formats?
+Are all output formats equivalent (I think so, *if* the labeling scheme is defined)?
+-> "the order requested by the program" may be somewhat ambiguous in any case, if we want to allow for parallelism/async execution

 The second requirement should be taken to mean that a Base Profile compilant program does *not* apply instructions to a qubit after it has been measured; all instructions to transform the quantum state can be applied before performing any measurements.
 It specifically also means that there is no need for the QPU to be able to measure only a subset of all available qubits at a time.

 ## Program Structure